veraldo/Checkers/README.md

 You can undo the last move, for as many times as you want, by clicking on the "Undo" label.

 ◎ = common piece
- = promoted piece
+◉ = promoted piece

 # Additional info
-	Recommended to use a maximized screen, as it's not responsive for now.
+	The board should adapt to the smallest dimension of the screen.
 	Tested on Chrome 61, Firefox 57, and IE11 but it should work on older versions after IE8 too.

 # Known issues (to dos)